The TRAPO Digital Hub:

 Security through virtual workflows

-Savings potential due to the elimination of travel, enormous cost and time savings, and low risk of infection in times of pandemics: Reasons that speak for the TRAPO Digital Hub.
+Savings potential due to the elimination of travel, enormous cost and time savings, and security and low risk of infection in times of pandemics: Reasons that speak for the TRAPO Digital Hub.
 Mechanical engineering is completing the digital mapping of its analog world.
 TRAPO expertise: Every component and every plant receives a digital twin – and thus becomes a digital image of the hardware.

 Hub bundles the advantages of digital workflows

 A key topic at TRAPO Technikum, the research and development center, is digitization and how it can be used to the customer’s advantage.
 TRAPO-specific tools have been bundled in the hub to provide online support for commissioning, predictive maintenance and service.
 The goal is to achieve significantly higher, more effective and safer operations in an automated environment with virtual processes.
 Teams of experts worked with RWTH Aachen University to develop and implement the TRAPO Digital Hub.

 The TRAPO team of specialists operates on the simulation model of the digital twin to replace trials with real prototypes.
 With the TRAPO Digital Hub, TRAPO presents a complex solution in which work processes are carried out virtually on the digital twin in order to automate business processes and significantly simplify the commissioning of plants.

 Biographies of components and complete plants are networked in real time.
 Consequently, the digital twin reflects not only the structure but also the behavior of individual process steps.

 Digital processes and modern analysis tools